eibanez/waukee-covid19/docs/index.md

 ## Staff members testing positive

-Staff members currently testing positive (total staff 1,800)
+Staff members currently testing positive (total staff 1,800).
+Beginning September 16, the District does not report the exact number of cases if they are between 1 and 5.
+The graph below codes those days as 2.5.

 <div id="data-staff"></div>